daniel-cintra/modular-blog/README.md

     $this->call(BlogAclSeeder::class);
     $this->call(BlogSeeder::class);
 }
 ```

 #### Manually executing the Seeders

-To manually execute the Seeders you can run:
+To manually run the seeders, execute the following commands in your terminal:

+For the `BlogSeeder`:

 ```bash
 php artisan db:seed --class="Modules\\Blog\\Database\\Seeders\\BlogSeeder"
 ```

-And also:
+And for the `BlogAclSeeder`:

 ```bash
 php artisan db:seed --class="Modules\\Blog\\Database\\Seeders\\BlogAclSeeder"
 ```
+These commands allow you to selectively seed your database with the blog module's content and ACL permissions, offering a more controlled setup process.

 ## License